cse110-w21-group1/cse110-w21-group1/admin/meetings/051621-sprintretro.md

 # For Next Time
 - Finish the router.js so nav bar works (preferably before the team status video) - Estimated time of completion at 6
 - Start implmementing API for calendar
-- Retrospective - Monday
+- Retrospective - fill out survey
-- Next sprint on Wednesday
+- Next sprint on Wednesday @ 4pm